Fibonacci Sequences of 1D, 2D Words: Enumerating and Locating the Factors of the Fixed Points: Enumeration by Conjugation

 \end{Definition} Higher powers of $T_{col}(w)$, $T^{-1}_{col}(w)$, $T_{row}(w)$ and $T^{-1}_{row}(w)$ are defined iteratively.
 For example, with $s \ge 1$, $T^s_{col}(w) = T_{col}(T^{s-1}_{col}(w))$.

 Through these operators we define the conjucacy class of a $2D$ word $w$.

 \begin{Definition} Let $w$ be a $2D$ word of size $(m,n)$.
 Then

 is called the Conjugacy Class of $w$. \end{Definition} Since $0 \le i \le m-1$ and $0 \le j \le n-1$, it is easy to see that the number of conjugates of $w$ can be at the maximum $mn$.
-Note that, if $w$ is primitive then the maximum possible value of $mn$ will be achieved by $|Conj(w)|$.
+Note that, if no two rows of $w$ are conjugates of each other and if no two columns of $w$ are conjugates of each other, then the maximum possible value of $mn$ will be achieved by $|Conj(w)|$.

 Now, we will enumerate the subwords of size $(k,l)$ of $f_{\infty,\infty}$ using the conjugates of a "special" conjugate of $f_{m,n}$ ($m,n \ge 3$ and depend on $k,l$).